Man and Mouse | War and Withdrawal | Uncle Walt of Disneyland

 All the World's a Fair

-Walt had very specific rides in mind, a car ride sponsored by Ford, a Hall of Presidents starring a life-sized robot Abraham Lincoln, and a Carousel of Progress sponsored by GE, General Electric.
+Disney had very specific rides in mind, a car ride sponsored by Ford, a Hall of Presidents starring a life-sized robot Abraham Lincoln, and a Carousel of Progress sponsored by GE, General Electric.
 He had tried to inspire Coca-Cola to sponsor an exhibit featuring animatronic birds that evolved into the Enchanted Tiki Room.
 For the lifelike models of Lincoln and others, Disney used a system developed for the Polaris nuclear submarine that included programming used to control the figure.
 As this was based on a tape with electric pulses timed to coincide with the sounds also on the tape to give perfectly synchronised sound and movement, the system was called audio-animatronics.
 A last-minute exhibit for the fair was made for Pepsi and the United Nations International Children's Fund, entitled 'It's A Small World', this would become one of the world's most famous rides.

 As he approached the end of his life, Walt became increasingly pre-occupied with leaving a legacy.
 When Mrs Chouinard who ran the Chouinard Art Institute had a stroke in the early 1950s, he donated vast sums of money to save the school which had taught his artists how to draw.
-With Mrs Chouinard's consent, he transformed the school, merged it with the Los Angeles Conservatory of Music in 1962 and named the result the California Institute of the Arts, or CalArts for short.
+With Mrs Chouinard's consent, he transformed the school, merged it with the Los Angeles Convseratory of Music in 1962 and named the result the California Institute of the Arts, or CalArts for short.

-In 1960 Walt signed a deal in which he would host a Sunday night television programme on NBC, entitled Walt Disney's Wonderful World of Color, one of the very first colour television programmes broadcast.
+In 1960 Disney signed a deal in which he would host a Sunday night television programme on NBC, entitled Walt Disney's Wonderful World of Color, one of the very first colour television programmes broadcast.

 The last film made in his studio that he felt truly passionate about was Mary Poppins.
-He had tried to secure the rights to the book from author PL Travers in 1943, yet the strong-willed Travers was a difficult author to woo, and it took almost two decades before she allowed Disney to make the film2.
-Even then she was a force to be reckoned with, wanting to cast Julie Harris as Mary Poppins, while Walt had already chosen an unknown English Broadway actress named Julie Andrews.
-Dick van Dyke was the fourth choice for Bert, with Cary Grant Walt's preferred actor.
+He had tried to secure the rights to the book from author PL Travers in 1943, yet the strong-willed Travers was a difficult author to woo, and it took almost two decades before she allowed Disney to make the film.
+Even then she was a force to be reckoned with, wanting to cast Julie Harris as Mary Poppins, while Disney had already chosen an unknown English Broadway actress named Julie Andrews.
+Dick van Dyke was the fourth choice for Bert, with Cary Grant Disney's preferred actor.
 The film combined live action, animation and even included an audio-animatronic bird.
 The financial success of the year, it was nominated for 13 Oscars and won five.

 Disney World and EPCOT

-Walt stayed in hospital undergoing cobalt treatment, but checked himself out on 21 November.
+Walt stayed in hospital, undergoing cobalt treatment, but checked himself out on 21 November.
 He told everyone that he was recovering from a health scare, but the truth was that he was dying.
-He drew up a will donating 45% of his estate to his wife and daughters in trust, 45% to a charitable trust called the Disney Foundation (95% of this money to be dedicated to CalArts), and 10% to go to his sister, nieces and nephews.
+He drew up a will donating 45% of his estate to his wife and daughters in trust, 45% to a charitable trust called the Disney Foundation (95% of this money to be dedicated to CalArts) and 10% to go to his sister, nieces and nephews.
 By his 65th birthday on 5 December he was back in hospital.
-His condition grew worse, and he died on 15 December, 1966.
+His condition grew worse and worse, and he died on 15 December, 1966.

 Walt was cremated and later interred at the Freedom Mausoleum at Forest Lawn, Glendale.
 Yet despite this, many choose to believe that Walt Disney is not dead.
-The myth persists that, like his characters Snow White, Sleeping Beauty or King Arthur, he still lives, frozen in a perfect sleep, ready to awaken with a kiss from a beautiful princess when America needs him the most or the technology to restore his youth has been created.
+The myth persists that, like his characters Snow White, Sleeping Beauty or King Arthur he still lives, frozen in a perfect sleep, ready to awaken with a kiss from a beautiful princess when America needs him the most or the technology to restore his youth has been created.